jesse0099/EC2_INSTANCE_DESCRIPTOR/docs/source/intro.rst

 It's written and has been tested on **Python 3.9.13**.
 To avoid environment incompatibilities a `venv`_ is provided using **Poetry**.

+An airtable template is provided here: `Airtable Template`_.

 Motivation
 **********